garystafford/kstreams-on-msk/README.md

 # Kafka Streams Example for Amazon MSK with IAM Auth

-Adoption of the simple `WordCountLambdaExample.java` code example from Confluent, for use with AWS IAM access control for Amazon MSK.
-Example code demonstrates the Apache Kafka Streams API (aka Kafka Streams or KStreams).
+Simple `WordCountLambdaExample.java` code example from Confluent, adopted for use with [IAM access control for Amazon MSK](https://docs.aws.amazon.com/msk/latest/developerguide/iam-access-control.html).
+The example code demonstrates the use of the [Apache Kafka Streams API](https://kafka.apache.org/documentation/streams/) (_aka Kafka Streams or KStreams_).

-Build Gradle 7.4.
-Compiled and ran on OpenJDK 8u322.
-Build as fat jar (`shadowJar`) using `com.github.johnrengelman.shadow`.
-Application ran from within OpenJDK 8u322 container, running on an Amazon EKS cluster.
-Kafka API commands ran from within a Kafka container, running on an Amazon EKS cluster.
+For this demonstration, the appliation was built with Gradle 7.4 as fat jar (`shadowJar`) using `com.github.johnrengelman.shadow`.
+The application was compiled using Java OpenJDK 8u322.
+The appliation was ran from within an OpenJDK 8u322 container on an Amazon EKS cluster.
+The Kafka API commands were ran from within a container, containing the Kafka APIs, also running on the same Amazon EKS cluster.

 ## Reference